-Paying for college is an expensive prospect for parents and having grandparents chip in may be a welcome source of financial help.
-If students also plan to apply for financial aid, it's important to consider how grandparents' 529 plan contributions or cash contributions could affect their eligibility.
+Paying for college is an expensive prospect for parents, and having grandparents chip in may be a welcome source of financial help.
+If students also plan to apply for financial aid, it’s important to consider how grandparents’ 529 plan contributions or cash contributions could affect a student’s eligibility.
 Qualifying for federal aid, including student loans and grants, could be complicated by financial gifts from grandparents, depending on how those gifts are received.

 How Can a Grandparent’s Gift Hurt Financial Aid?

-Beginning with the 2023-24 financial aid award year, the EFC will be replaced with a new formula, the Student Aid Index (SAI), to determine awards.
-Starting in October 2022, FAFSA applications will be simplified to incorporate the change.
+Beginning with the 2023–2024 financial aid award year, the EFC will be replaced with a new formula called the Student Aid Index (SAI) to determine awards.
+Starting in July 2023, FAFSA applications will be simplified to incorporate the change.

 Currently, assets include parent and child checking and savings accounts, investment properties, and the value of stocks and bonds.
 In general, the formula used is: Cost of school attendance – EFC = financial need.